ashutoshmjain/gita/src/thought.md

 >
 > Poornasya Poornam-Aadaaya ; Poornam-Eva-Avashishyate.
 >
-> That is complete, this is complete ;  From complete replicates complete.
+> ----
 >
+> That is complete, this is complete ;  From complete rises complete.
+>
-> When complete is replicated from complete; remainder still is complete !
+> Replicate complete from complete; remainder still is complete !

 </div>